jccsvq/mesomath/docs/source/progs/metrotable.md

 #### Options `-n` `--noheader`

-Suppress the printing of the table header, which can be useful if you want to join table segments by shell scripting.
+Suppresses the printing of the table header, which can be useful if you want to join table segments by shell scripting.

     $ metrotable ...  > table.txt
     $ metrotable ... -n >> table.txt